nordeim/The-Scent-oa5/content_of_code_files_3.md

         formData.append('confirm_password', confirmPasswordInput.value); // Send confirmation for backend double check if needed formData.append('csrf_token', csrfToken);

-        // --- START: FIX FOR NEWSLETTER PREFERENCE ---
         // Append newsletter_signup only if the checkbox exists and is checked if (newsletterCheckbox && newsletterCheckbox.checked) {
             formData.append('newsletter_signup', '1'); // Use '1' as the value
         }
-        // --- END: FIX FOR NEWSLETTER PREFERENCE ---

         fetch('index.php?page=register', {